ponder-app/ponder-app.github.io/index.md

 It's an app for invite-only text conversations that anyone can read.
 Think of it as a hybrid of social media and text messaging, or a platform for real-time podcasts over text.

-Users can subscribe to a conversation to follow it in real-time just like regular text messaging.
+Users can subscribe to a conversation to follow it in real time just like regular text messaging.
 Subscribers will receive push notifications for every message in the convo.

+The content feed isn't driven by an algorithm — users only see the content that they ask to.

 ## How does it work?
 * Create a conversation and optionally invite others to join